John E. Hunt: Early life

 Born in Lambertville, New Jersey on November 25, 1908, Hunt attended Newark Business School for three years.
 He then went on to the New Jersey State Police Academy, Federal Bureau of Investigation National Academy, Harvard School of Police Science, and United States Army Intelligence School.
-From 1942 to 1946, he served in the United States Army as the Combat Intelligence Officer with the 456th Bomb Group, where he earned a Bronze Star, Air Medal with two oak leaf clusters, Purple Heart, and a Presidential Unit Citation with oak leaf cluster.
+He became a New Jersey State Police trooper in 1930.
+From 1942 to 1946, he served in the United States Army as the Combat Intelligence Officer with the 456th Bomb Group.
+He earned a Bronze Star, Air Medal with two oak leaf clusters, Purple Heart, and a Presidential Unit Citation with oak leaf cluster.
+He left the Army in 1946 as a major.